tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 ## Two notes -- lack of expertise, neurodivergence

 I'd like to make a couple of notes.
-First, I've wandered way outside my area of expertise in this longwinded post.
+First, I've wandered way outside my area of expertise in this long-winded post.
 As I said at the start, I go off the deep end here.
 I'm a technical writer, not a psychology researcher.
 I only veered into this territory out of a desire to reclaim my long-form concentration, especially the ability to read books again, despite a decade of smartphone use that seemed to have pushed me in the other direction.

 Secondly, I want to acknowledge that neurodivergent thinkers might not benefit from this post or even this series.
 I have three family members with ADHD, and I actually spent two afternoons writing this post with some of them trying to do homework at the table.
 I watched as their amplified attention pulled them into different streams and topics.
-It's also difficult to sequence tasks out into more linear, long-term periods of focus.
+It's also difficult to sequence tasks into more linear, long-term periods of focus.
 It's not merely a matter of retraining the brain to counter the inattention learned from social apps; it's much different.
 So if you're neurodivergent, the experiences I described in this post might not actually apply.

 ## Conclusion